Arbitrary control over multimode wave propagation for machine learning: Abstract

 \section{Abstract}

-On-chip photonic processors for neural networks have potential benefits in both speed and energy efficiency but have not yet reached the scale at which they can outperform electronic processors.
-The dominant paradigm for designing on-chip photonics is to make networks of relatively bulky discrete components, such as Mach--Zehnder interferometers and microring resonators, connected by one-dimensional waveguides.
-A far more compact alternative is to avoid explicitly defining any components and instead sculpt the continuous substrate of the photonic processor to directly perform the computation using the multimode interference of waves freely propagating in two dimensions.
-We propose and demonstrate a device whose refractive index as a function of space, $n(x,z)$, can be rapidly reprogrammed, allowing arbitrary control over the wave propagation in the device.
-Our device, a \textit{2D-programmable waveguide}, combines photoconductive gain with the electro-optic effect to achieve massively parallel modulation of the refractive index of a slab waveguide, with an index modulation depth of $10^{-3}$ and approximately $10^4$ programmable degrees of freedom.
-We used a prototype device with a functional area of $\SI{12}{mm^2}$ to perform neural-network inference with up to 49-dimensional input vectors in a single pass, achieving 96\% accuracy on vowel classification and 86\% accuracy on $7 \times 7$-pixel MNIST handwritten-digit classification, with no trained digital-electronic pre- or post-processing.
-This is a scale beyond that of previous photonic chips relying on discrete components, illustrating the benefit of the continuous-waves paradigm.
+Controlled multimode wave propagation can enable more space-efficient photonic processors than architectures based on discrete components connected by single-mode waveguides.
+Instead of defining discrete elements, one can sculpt the continuous substrate of a photonic processor to perform computations through multimode interference in two dimensions.
+Here we design and demonstrate a device whose refractive index can be rapidly reprogrammed across space, allowing arbitrary control of wave propagation.
+The device, a two-dimensional programmable waveguide, uses parallel electro-optic modulation of the refractive index of a slab waveguide with about $10^4$ programmable spatial degrees of freedom.
+We implement neural-network inference on benchmark tasks with up to 49-dimensional vectors in a single pass, without digital pre- or post-processing.
+Theoretical and numerical analysis further indicates that two-dimensional programmable waveguides may offer not only a constant-factor reduction in device area, but also a scaling benefit, with the area required growing as $N^{1.5}$ rather than $N^2$.

-In principle, with large enough chip area, the reprogrammability of the device's refractive index distribution enables the reconfigurable realization of any passive, linear photonic circuit or device.
-This promises the development of more compact and versatile photonic systems for a wide range of applications, including optical processing, smart sensing, spectroscopy, and optical communications.